January – Garnet

 Emerald is the green variety of the mineral beryl.
 (Beryl also includes aquamarine.)
-There are small amounts of certain atoms that make the emerald bluish-green to green.
+Small amounts of certain atoms make the emerald bluish-green to green.
 The age of the oldest emeralds from South Africa is almost 3 billion years old!

 June – Pearl, Alexandrite, Moonstone

-Often described by gem aficionados as “emerald by day, ruby by night,” alexandrite is the very rare color-change variety of the mineral chrysoberyl.
-Originally discovered in Russia’s Ural Mountains in the 1830s, it’s now found in Sri Lanka, East Africa, and Brazil, but fine material is exceptionally rare and valuable.
+Often described by gem aficionados as “emerald by day, ruby by night,” alexandrite is the scarce color-change variety of the mineral chrysoberyl.
+Originally discovered in Russia’s Ural Mountains in the 1830s, it is now found in Sri Lanka, East Africa, and Brazil, but fine material is exceptionally rare and valuable.

-Moonstone is a mixture of two feldspar minerals that are layered inside the stone.
-When light falls between these layers, it scatters in many directions.
-This causes the phenomenon called adolescence.
-This is a light that seems to move across a gemstone.
-It really glows!
+Moonstone is a mixture of two feldspar minerals layered inside the stone.
+When light falls between these layers, it scatters in many directions, which causes adolescence and a light that seems to move across a gemstone and glows.
 The finest moonstone is colorless with a blue sheen.

 July – Ruby

 Ruby is famous for the beauty of its red color.
 Red represents strong emotions like love and anger.
 The most famous rubies are found in marble, a metamorphic rock.
-These have rich red color and usually glow a bright red under sunlight.
-The glow makes the red color even stronger.
+These have rich red color and usually glow a bright red under sunlight, which makes the red color even stronger.
 Darker rubies are found in igneous rock.

 August – Peridot, Spinel

-Famous for its color, peridot can be brownish-green to yellowish-green to greenish-yellow to pure green.
+Famous for its color, peridot can be brownish-green to yellowish-green to, greenish-yellow to pure green.
 Pure green stones are rare.
 Most peridots are formed deep inside the earth and are brought to the surface by volcanoes.
-And did you know some peridots came to earths in meteorites?
-Peridot from outer space is really rare, however.
+And did you know some peridots came to earth in meteorites?
+Peridot from outer space is rare, however.

 For centuries, people thought spinel was ruby.
-It was discovered to be a separate mineral a couple of centuries ago.
+Spinel was discovered to be a separate mineral a couple of centuries ago.
 Even so, spinel is loved for its rich red color and history.
-Its crystal structure and the different colors it comes in make it special, too.
-Collectors love spinal crystals that are shaped nicely.
-Red spinel is the most popular, but it is also blue, hot pink, and bright orange.
+The crystal structure and different colors make it unique, too.
+Collectors love spinal crystals shaped nicely.
+Red spinel is the most popular but is also blue, hot pink, and bright orange.

 September – Sapphire

-Sapphire is corumdum, the same type of mineral as ruby, except that it is not red.
-Sapphire is famous for its blue color, but it also comes in many other colors, such as orange and pink.
+Sapphire is corundum, the same type of mineral as ruby, except that it is not red.
+Sapphire is famous for its blue color but comes in many other colors, such as orange and pink.
 They are called fancy sapphires.
-There are also color changes sapphires which change color under different lighting.
+There are also color changes in sapphires that change color under different lighting.
 Some sapphires even show a phenomenon called asterism.
 A star appears on the face of the stone.

 October – Opal, Tourmaline

 Opal flashes colors as you turn the stone or move around it.
 This phenomenon is called play-of-color.
-An opal might show a single color, two or three colors, or all the colors of the rainbow!
-The best play-of-color is the brightest; if it also has all the rainbow colors, then it is very rare and valuable.
-Opals are known by their background colors and are called black, white, gray, or fire opals.
+An opal might show a single color, two or three colors, or all the rainbow colors!
+The best play-of-color is the brightest; if it also has all the rainbow colors, it is very rare and valuable.
+Opals are black, white, gray, or fire, known by their background colors.

 Tourmaline is famous for its dazzling colors.
 There are rich reds, pastel pinks, peach colors, strong greens, bright yellows, and deep blues.
 Some have more than one color, like watermelon, which is pink in the middle and green around the outside.
 People confused tourmaline with other gems, like emeralds and rubies, until the 1800s.
 That’s when scientists recognized tourmaline as a unique mineral.